PowerPCFan/PowerPCFan/README.md

 - My name is Charlie.
 - 😄 Pronouns: he/him
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with pretty much anything on my profile
 - 🌱 I’m currently trying to master Python and Svelte.
 - 🌱 Some of my goals are to learn harder languages like C#, C++, or Java.
 - 🔭 I’m currently working on a lot of projects, especially the PC Flipper Windows Script and the HardwareSwap Listing Scraper.